nate-thegrate/hueman/README.md

 [MuseScore](https://musescore.org/) is an open-source program for writing sheet music, and it has good sound quality too.
 [Pro Tools](https://www.avid.com/pro-tools) is an expensive digital audio workstation that I bought back in 2016.

-Some songs were just made with MuseScore, and I used Pro Tools for others.
+Some songs were just made with MuseScore, and for others I used Pro Tools.
 If you're interested in music production, I recommend looking at [some options](https://www.google.com/search?q=digital+audio+workstation+options) to see what fits with your goals & budget.

 <br>